TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation

 \subsection{Catastrophic Neglect}

-This section examines the behavior of the models as the number of object sets increases and the role of the order of objects in the prompt.
+We study the behavior of the models as the number of object sets increases and the role of the order of objects in the prompt.
 We set $\mathcal{O}=\{$\textit{car, refrigerator, giraffe, elephant, zebra}$\}$ and compute TIAM for prompts containing from 1 to 4 objects.
-We then design 4 templates, one per number of objects in the prompt, and generate 32~images for each prompt, leading to 160~alignment values, 640~values, 1920~values, and 3820~values respectively with one, two, three, and four objects in the prompt (for each model).
-We present the results in Fig.\ref{fig:TIAM_nb_entity}.
-The models fail to consistently generate outputs when prompted with more than two objects.
+We design 4 templates, one per number of objects in the prompt, and generate 32~images for each prompt, leading to 160~alignment values, 640~values, 1,920~values, and 3,820~values respectively with one, two, three, and four objects in the prompt (for each model).
+As shown in Fig.~\ref{fig:TIAM_nb_entity}, the models fail to consistently generate outputs when prompted with more than two objects.
 Even with the A\&E mechanism, generating four objects remains nearly impossible.
 SD 2 and IF demonstrate relatively better performance, but the improvement is not substantial.

-When examining the occurrence of different objects, similar trends can be observed as in the preliminary experiment (Tab~\ref{tab:appearance_object}).
+When examining the occurrence of different objects, similar trends can be observed as in the preliminary experiment (Tab.~\ref{tab:appearance_object}).
 Specifically, the initial objects in the template tend to appear more frequently than objects inserted subsequently.
-The results for the template containing four objects are presented in Fig \ref{fig:apparition_4} (results for two and three objects in supplementary material \ref{appendix:occurence}).
+The results for the template containing four objects are presented in Fig.~\ref{fig:apparition_4} (results for two and three objects in Supp.
+Mat.~\ref{appendix:occurenceOfObject}).
 This reinforces the observation that the concept that is expressed earlier in the prompt has more chances to appear in the final image.